Employment Law For Employers

 A covenant not to solicit customers prohibits the former employee from soliciting your customers.
 Your customers, or clients, are an important asset of your business.
 South Carolina courts are very likely to uphold this type of covenant.

-A covenant not to disclose trade secrets is extra protection for the employer above the South Carolina Trade Secrets Act.
-Employers should use caution to make sure that the definition of "trade secrets" is not broader than the definition found in the Act.
+A covenant not to disclose proprietary information or trade secrets is extra protection for the employer above the South Carolina Trade Secrets Act.

 Probably the most common type of retaliation, an employer faces is under Title VII.
 Employers may not retaliate against an employee, or a former employee, because the employee has either opposed any practice made unlawful by Title VII or because he has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under Title VII.
 Both the ADEA and the ADA also afford similar protection to employees.